 Seiji Lippit, professor and chair of Asian Languages and Cultures, adds, “Buddhist studies is one of the department’s traditional strengths, but this new chair and graduate fellowship will make us that much stronger.
 The chair provides a solid faculty presence to support the field and train graduate students, so the two gifts really go hand in hand.
 We can’t thank Robert and Christina enough for their generosity.”

 Robert and Christina Buswell first met in 1997 at Dongguk University in Seoul.
 Together, they’ve traveled the world, sharing their practice and knowledge of Korean Buddhism along the way.
 In retirement, they plan to do more traveling and more hiking, and will of course be continuing to attend meditation retreats together in Korea.

-To donate to the newly created Robert E. and Christina L. Buswell Fellowship in Buddhist Studies, click here.
+To donate to the Robert E. and Christina L. Buswell Fellowship in Buddhist Studies, please click on Buswell Fellowship.

 Robert Buswell will be the keynote speaker for the UCLA Humanities Commencement ceremonies on June 11 at Royce Hall.